Waikiki Skytower

 No analysis available

-I looked for direct elevator counts such as "4 elevators," "multiple elevators," or similar phrasing, but none were stated in the remarks.
-The only relevant language is that the elevator modernization project has been completed, which confirms elevators exist but does not confirm the number.
-Per the rules, the current value of 2 is kept with low confidence.
+I looked for direct elevator count language such as "4 elevators," "multiple elevators," or similar phrasing, but none was found.
+The remarks only reference elevator modernization and one note about reaching amenities with "no elevator ride required," which confirms elevators exist but does not confirm the number.
+Keeping the current value of 2 because there is no explicit contrary evidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.